-He was OK with his shift work job as a boilerman (which he didn’t much like but did as a means to an end, ie the mortgage) and that end was this – having a drink with his mates in the RSA (NZ equivalent of the British Legion, of which he was local President for years), gardening, sitting with the dog, doing the crossword, watching the rugby.
+He was OK with his shift work job as a boilerman (which he didn’t much like but did as a means to an end, ie the mortgage) and that end was this – having a drink with his mates in the RSA (NZ equivalent of the British Legion, of which he was local President for years, and did a ton of charity work for and with), gardening, sitting with the dog, doing the crossword, watching the rugby.
 He was FINE with a little home.
 He was FINE with the little town we lived in.
 He was CONTENT to be what he was, as he was.

 I think one of the reasons he was OK with what he had is that he’d had so much less during the war as a PoW and that aspiring to simply stay alive during those four and a half years was enough aspiration for a lifetime for him, and then post-war in London bringing up the 5 older kids in my family when accomodation was so scarce, and things were so hard, before we got the council flat in Woolwich.
 After all that, was fine with just enough.
 My Mum wanted more, I know that.
 Not a lot more, but some more, yes.
 But my Dad looked at people with big flash cars and (having whispered “Tory swine’ under his breath), he’d then wonder why they needed it.
 He did the same with big flash houses.
 He did the same with the two-house people.

 He was OK with what he had.
 He wanted more for me, more for all us kids, but he was happy enough with a beer (or 8) and the dog and a sunset.